 Decide your asset approach

 When content is discussed, everyone often imagines just text.
 However, most content would be far from effective without a proper visual segment.
 Images and videos as well as other downloadable files are vital in presenting information online.
-Together, they create your assets.
+Together, they represent your assets.

 Table of contents